Strengthening Family Mealtimes

 What’s the Goal Here?

 Take small steps to try and encourage your family to communicate and share together.
+If this is new for your family, just start with one meal a week.
 Set a small goal to have just a bit of fun or engage people in dialogue a little bit more than usual.
 Building a strong relational family unit that moves beyond food takes time.
 Pray for God’s help and wisdom as you look for new ways to impact mealtimes in your home.

 Listen to Dr Turansky’s podcast on Faith in Action at Home.